2021 Chatham Cup

 The 2021 Chatham Cup is New Zealand's 93rd annual knockout football competition.

-The competition returns for 2021 after being cancelled in 2020 due to Covid-19.
-It will have a preliminary round and four rounds proper before quarter-finals, semi-finals, and a final.
+It had a preliminary round and four rounds proper before quarter-finals, semi-finals, and a final.

+2020 Chatham Cup

+The 2020 Chatham Cup was not contested, owing to the COVID-19 pandemic.

 Results

 Preliminary round

 Matches were played over the Anzac weekend of 23–26 April.
 This round contained three teams from the Auckland Sunday football leagues, University of Auckland FC, HNK Auckland, and AFC Bohemian Celtic, the lowest ranked teams left in the competition.
 A full list of results are as follows: